Adrian Salceda: Barangay leadership

-Mayor of Polangui (2016–2025)
+Mayor of Polangui (2022–2025)

-Salceda was elected as the Mayor of Polangui in 2016 and re-elected in 2019 and 2022.
+Salceda was elected as the Mayor of Polangui in 2022.
 As mayor, he launched the “HEART 4S”.

 Chairperson, House Special Committee on Food Security (2025)

 On August 4, 2025, Salceda was elected as Chairperson of the House of Representatives' Special Committee on Food Security during the 20th Congress, becoming one of the few first-term lawmakers to head a House committee.

 In his public statement, Salceda highlighted his priorities for the committee: improving farm gate prices for Filipino farmers, increasing agricultural yield per hectare, and reducing food wastage in the supply chain.
 He emphasized the urgency of making local food production viable and profitable to prevent overreliance on imports and to support rural livelihoods.

 As his first legislative measure in Congress, Salceda filed House Bill No. 48, which seeks to allow the National Food Authority (NFA) to purchase palay at competitive prices using excess rice tariff revenues.
 The bill also proposes improvements to the NFA's buffer stocking and storage systems to reduce post-harvest losses and stabilize food prices during supply shocks.